verdaux/BookNotes/Impressors 5.md

 - [ ] Thank you for allowing me to set foot in your kingdom
 - [ ] As a universally liked person, that concerns me.
 - [ ] Green light says it's legal to go.
 It doesn't mean it's safe to go
+- [ ] Victory is celebrated in light, but it is won in the darkness.